akuse-app/akuse/README.md

 # Languages

+> [!WARNING]
+> Almost all sources are broken.
+The app will be rebuilt with a modular source system, but no ETA.

 The languages where both the sub and dub don't work are implemented in the app, but they aren't selectable.

 | Source           | Languages           | Sub | Dub | Notes                                                      |